VET Program Approval and Maintenance Procedure

 • If approved, the TAFE Compliance to submit the completed application documentation and the Course Approval Committee minutes to the University Curriculum Committee for consideration.

-• If not approved, Program Manager, and Curriculum Quality Leader, Head of Centre to be notified of reasons for rejection.
+• If not approved, Program Manager, and Associate Director to be notified of reasons for rejection.

-5. If approved and qualification is delivered to international students onshore in Australia, contact the Manager, International and Strategic Compliance with a request to withdraw the qualification from the CRICOS Register.
+5. If approved and qualification is delivered to international students onshore in Australia, contact the Manager, International Regulatory Services with a request to withdraw the qualification from the CRICOS Register.
 Qualifications must be withdrawn from the CRICOS Register before an application for removal from Scope of Registration can be submitted to ASQA.

-6. Confirmation from the Manager, International and Strategic Compliance that CRICOS registration has been removed for the qualification
+6. Confirmation from the Manager, International Regulatory Services that CRICOS registration has been removed for the qualification.

 D.